geraldgsh/game-library/README.md

 ### Constructor

-2. Book objects are going to be stored in a simple array, so add a function to the script (not the constructor) that can take user’s input.
+2. Game objects are going to be stored in a simple array, so add a function to the script (not the constructor) that can take user’s input.

 ```javascript
 let myLibrary = [];
 ```

-Store the new book objects into an array.
+Store the new game objects into an array.

 ```javascript
 function Game(title, publisher, platform, genre, year, played) {